amit221/mongodb-denormalized-data-sync/README.md

 <ul>
 <li>MongoDB v3.6 or higher replaica set </li>
 <li>nodejs 7.6 or higher </li>
 </ul>

 <h2>Architecture</h2>
-mongodb-data-sync built from 2 parts.
+mongodb-data-sync built from 2 seprate parts.

-1. The server(there can only be one)- this what runs all the updates logic,<strong>don't use  more than 1 process</strong>, it was designed to work as a single process and knows from where to continue after restart, crash
+1. The server application(there can only be one)- this what runs all the updates logic,<strong>don't use  more than 1 application</strong>, it was designed to work as a single process and knows from where to continue after restart, crash  so dont try to do auto-scaling or set 2 containers for high availability

-2. The SDK - responsible for manging the database dependencies of the application ,
+2. The SDK - responsible for manging the database dependencies of the your application ,

 <h2>Instructions</h2>